A New Teacher’s Guide to the Teacher Evaluation Process

 Click the image above to download the FREE teacher evaluation checklists

-Each school or district has its unique approach, but most follow a similar structure:
+Each school or district has its unique approach, but most follow a similar structure.
+Here’s what the evaluation process typically looks like throughout the school year:

 • Get timeline and key dates